rlucente-se-jboss/luminoth-ubi/README.md

     mv /path/to/*secret.yaml .
     SECRET_NAME=$(grep name: *secret.yaml | awk '{print $2}')

-## Installation
-This application leverages a python 3.6 base layer, so there's no need to install and configure operating system runtimes or language runtimes in order to install and run Luminoth.

-Download the Dockerfile in this project and then login to your OpenShift environment:

-    oc login -u your-ocp-username <your OpenShift master hostname>

-Of course, replace `your-ocp-username` with your actual OpenShift username.

-Create a new project.
-The name `demo` is used below but feel free to choose somthing else.
-Just make sure you consistently use the same project name in the following commands.

-    oc new-project demo

 Instantiate your secret and link it to the service accounts for your project.